bnb-chain/bnb-chain.github.io/docs/learn/beaconIntro.md

 ---
 # Introduction

-Beacon Chain is a blockchain developed by its community that implements the staking and governance layer of BNB ecosystem.
+BNB Beacon Chain is a blockchain developed by its community that implements the staking and governance layer of BNB ecosystem.
 It has a flexible set of native assets and pluggable modules for governance, staking and etc. It uses Tendermint for consensus and app logic is built upon Cosmos SDK.
 It targets fast block times, a native dApp layer and multi-token support with no smart contract VM.

-Beacon Chain implements the following features now:
+BNB Beacon Chain implements the following features now:

 - Sending and receiving BNB and digital assets
 - Issuing new digital assets (we have a standard called BEP-2 and BEP-8)
 - Mint/burn, freeze/unfreeze, lock/unlock of digital assets
-- Goverenance for beacon chain and side chains
+- Goverenance for BNB Beacon Chain and side chains
 - Staking of side chains
 - Cross chain transfers and communications

-Beacon Chain also includes efforts to implement [listing assets from other chains](../beaconchain/atomic-swap.md), and cryptographic primitives such as [threshold signatures](../beaconchain/learn/threshold-signature-scheme.md).
+BNB Beacon Chain also includes efforts to implement [listing assets from other chains](../beaconchain/atomic-swap.md), and cryptographic primitives such as [threshold signatures](../beaconchain/learn/threshold-signature-scheme.md).

 ## BFT Consensus

-[Tendermint Core](https://tendermint.com/core/), which is a Byzantine fault-tolerant (BFT) consensus engine, is adopted in Beacon Chain.
+[Tendermint Core](https://tendermint.com/core/), which is a Byzantine fault-tolerant (BFT) consensus engine, is adopted in BNB Beacon Chain.
 It is robust against double-spend attacks and is tolerant against a set of up to ⅓ (~33%) Byzantine actors in the network.

 In the protocol, validators take turns proposing blocks of transactions and voting on them.